ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--health-check-frequency` (duration)

-Health check runs with this freqency.
+Health check runs with this frequency.
 Defaults to `30s`.

 #### `--health-check-averager-halflife` (duration)